-In general, it is responsible for the quality of the service we provide to students and their welfare, our financial health, the proper use of public funds and for securing the effective management of the college.
+The Corporation is responsible for the quality of the service the College provides to students and their welfare, its financial health, the proper use of public funds and for securing the effective management of the College.

-The Corporation does not manage the college - that is the executive’s role, overseen by the Principal.
+The Corporation does not manage the College - that is the Principal & CEO’s role.

-The Corporation has 20 members: 16 general members and two each for elected students and staff.
-General members usually serve an initial term of four years and are eligible for re-appointment.
-Elected students serve one year and elected staff serve two years.
+The Corporation Board comprises 20 members: 15 independent members, two each for elected students and staff and the Principal and CEO.
+Independent members usually serve an initial term up to four years and are eligible for re-appointment at the end of the four year period.
+Elected students serve up to two years and elected staff serve up to four years.
 Members are expected to serve on at least one committee each.

-The Corporation normally meets four times a year in addition to holding an annual conference.
-Much of the work is completed through the committees, which meet three times a year.
+The Corporation Board normally meets four times a year in addition to holding an annual conference.
+Much of the detailed work is completed through Corporation committees.
 They are:

 - Audit Committee (required by Statute)